AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/integration-strategy.md

 A holistic integration approach for both storefront and backend systems are supported by performant GraphQL APIs, comprehensive REST APIs, and batch-file import between Adobe Commerce and other systems or services.

-The Adobe Commerce GraphQL API provides comprehesnive storefront coverage that you can use to integrate with other storefronts, including:
+The Adobe Commerce GraphQL API provides comprehensive storefront coverage that you can use to integrate with other storefronts, including:

 - Digital experience platforms (DXPs) like Adobe Experience Manager and Bloomreach
 - Content management systems (CMS) like Drupal and WordPress